FlareXes/iThACK-PassMag-Archive/README.md

 - I Used Unicode For Fun.
 So You Want Them To Visiable Then Run `_pw_manager.py` After Installation In **VsCode** Or **Windows Terminal**

+- This Project Still Contains Bugs Because I'm Still Working On It.
+But I Tried To Resolve All Issues Related To Password Security

 # Installation

 1. Run ```python _install.py```